Steve Lach: Duke halfback (1939–1942)

 He played running back as a member of the varsity football team at Duke University.
 As a senior, he was a wingback, which allowed his team to take advantage of his fine blocking ability.
 His playing weight was 190 pounds.

 Lach scored from a half yard out in a 37-0 Duke pasting of Colgate University at Wallace Wade Stadium, in October 1939.
 He carried three times after George McAfee set up the Blue Devils at the Red Raiders 8-yard-line.
-Lach passed 42 yards to Tommy Prothro for the final touchdown in a 33-6 win over Syracuse University on October 21.
+Lach passed 42 yards to Tommy Prothro for the final touchdown in a 33–6 win over Syracuse University on October 21.
 On the 7th play after halftime, Lach broke a 61-yard run for a touchdown at Groves Stadium, against Wake Forest University, on October 26.
 Wes McAfee tossed a 13-yard pass to Lach against Georgia Tech in the second quarter to complete a 54-yard drive.
 Lach was one of four Blue Devils selected to the eleven man Southern Conference 1940 Associated Press honor team.

 Lach caught two passes from Moffat Storer for touchdowns at Pitt Stadium on October 25, 1941.
-Duke triumphed over Pittsburgh University 27-7.
+Duke triumphed over Pittsburgh Panthers 27–7.
 Lach caught a high pass from Tom Davis at the three yard line, which he converted for a touchdown against Georgia Tech in November.
 This reception, together with a number of fine kicks, helped Duke beat the Engineers in Atlanta.

 He ran just eight times versus the University of North Carolina, but escaped for 23 and 17 yard runs in the third quarter.
 He punted the Tar Heels into a hole at their own 5 yard line late in the 3rd quarter.
 In all he accounted for 61 of Duke's 194 rushing yards.
 Lach returned in the fourth quarter after leaving the field near the end of the third period.
 He appeared still shaken after slipping and being hit while off-balance as he attempted a cutback play.
 As he walked slowly to the sidelines the Duke fans began to chant a touchdown for Lach.
 Only moments later a Blue Devil teammate got into the end zone.

 By the end of 1950 Wallace Wade had included only five sophomores as varsity starters in twenty-five years as a coach at the University of Alabama and Duke.
 Pooley Hubert and Johnny Mack Brown were the exceptions who played first team at Alabama.
 The Duke sophomores who played regularly for the varsity were Ace Parker, Lach, and Billy Cox.